-This document describes the features that are available through print options and utilities such as ColorWise Pro Tools and Command WorkStation.
+This document describes the features that are available through the print options and utilities such as ColorWise Pro Tools and Command WorkStation.
 The features are organized as follows:

-- Features accessible from or used to set the values in ColorWise Pro Tools - Paper Simulation White Point Editing describes the white point editing feature with Color Editor. - Spot-On with Two-Color Print Mapping describes the feature used to map document colors with print colors. - Color Setup describes the following features: Control Bar, Auto Trapping, Progressives, and Halftone Simulation. - Features accessible from Command WorkStation - ImageViewer describes how to start the ImageViewer application. - Preflight describes how to perform the Preflight check of your job. - Features accessible from or used to set the values in utilities other than ColorWise Pro Tools and Command WorkStation - Hot Folders Filters describes the filters features. - Other features - Postflight describes the Postflight feature and its workflow examples. - Multiple Plate Separations describes the combine separation feature for more than four plates. - Paper Simulation describes the fixed Paper Simulation feature. - Ugra/FOGRA Media Wedge describes the color test file called the Ugra/FOGRA Media Wedge. - Integrated Altona Visual Test describes the test integrated in the EX8002 to check for PDF/X compatibility as tested by the Altona Test Suite.
+- Features accessible from or used to set the values in ColorWise Pro Tools - Paper Simulation White Point Editing describes the white point editing feature with Color Editor. - Spot-On with Two-Color Print Mapping describes the feature used to map document colors with print colors. - Color Setup describes the following features: Control Bar, Auto Trapping, Progressives, and Halftone Screen. - Features accessible from Command WorkStation - ImageViewer describes how to start the ImageViewer application. - Soft Proofing describes the Soft Proof feature. - Preflight describes how to perform the Preflight check of your job. - Features accessible from or used to set the values in utilities other than ColorWise Pro Tools and Command WorkStation - Hot Folders Filters describes the filters features. - Other features - Postflight describes the Postflight feature and its workflow examples. - Multiple Plate Separations describes the combine separation feature for more than four plates. - Paper Simulation describes the fixed Paper Simulation feature.